wrmack/helios-server-docs/docs/deploy_heroku_walkthrough.md

 - you have created an account on Heroku and are logged in
 - you have downloaded and installed [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) which we will use for accessing the database.

-Caveat: this deployment has not been tested with a real election.
-It may help to get you started.

-## Create a web app to run the helios server on Heroku by using Heroku dashboard
+## Create a web app to run the Helios server on Heroku by using Heroku dashboard

 - go to [https://dashboard.heroku.com](https://dashboard.heroku.com)
 - go to New - **Create new app**